yuxinxu77/AC215_DataPets/README.md

     * Enhance the image if the resolution of the uploaded picture is not good.

-## Regarding Our Data

-APA makes available a repository for its animals that is roughly ~17k dog records and close to 40k if you inclu
 - Help the user search based on the dog's characteristics, such as age, size, color, breed.
 - Find similar dogs by uploading a picture of a dog the user is interested in.
 - Connect the dog with the user by allowing the user to chat with a persona of the dog.
 For example, the user c